AnyLog-co/documentation/examples/Resource Monitoring.md

 ### Periodically pushing the data to the aggregator node
 2. Using the scheduler, every 15 seconds the info is pushed to the aggregator node.
-On the aggreator node, the pushed info is organized by nodes and topics.
-The in\fo organized in this example is called ***operators***
+On the aggregator node, the pushed info is organized by nodes and topics.
+The info organized in this example is called ***operators***
-    and can be queried on the aggreator node using thew following call:
+    and can be queried on the aggregator node using thew following call:

 <pre>
 schedule name = monitor_operator and time = 15 seconds task run client 23.239.12.151:2048 monitor operators where info = !operator_stat